hoprnet/hoprd-test/k6/README.md

 ## Target environment

 The load testing can be run against a given environment.
-At this moment we have identified 3 environments:
+At this moment we have identified 4 environments:
 - **Local cluster**: The local cluster environment is described in `hoprnet` repository as a development environment to run your own tests.
 It is not expected to receive too much load, but it is useful as it can be use to develop load testing tests
 - **Pluto**: The pluto image is a docker packaged distribution of the local cluster, which makes it easier to run for automated tests.
 - **GCP rotsee**: The GCP rotsee environment consists of 10 nodes, not fully interconnected.
+Each node is running in a different VM and is expected to be used as target environment with more workloads than just developing the load testing.
+- **Dufour rotsee**: The GCP dufour environment consists of 10 nodes, not fully interconnected.
 Each node is running in a different VM and is expected to be used as target environment with more workloads than just developing the load testing.

 ## Building